railwayapp/docs/src/docs/reference/pricing/faqs.md

 title: Pricing FAQs
 ---

-Common Questions & Answers related to Railway's pricing.
+General common Questions & Answers related to Railway's pricing.

-## Cost
+### Can I try Railway without a credit-card?

+Yes.
+As a new Railway user, you can sign up for a [Free Trial](/reference/pricing/free-trial).
+You will receive a one-time grant of $5 to use on resources.

+### What payment methods are accepted?

+Railway accepts credit cards for plan subscriptions, usage, and to purchase prepaid credits.
+We support invoice payments for customers on the Enterprise plan.

 ### What will it cost to run my app?

 With Railway, you are billed for the [subscription fee](/reference/pricing/plans#plan-subscription-pricing) of the plan you're subscribed to, and the [resource usage](/reference/pricing/plans#resource-usage-pricing) of your workloads.

-We are unable to give exact quotes or estimates for how much it will cost to run your app because it is highly dependent on what you're deploying.
 To understand how much your app will cost to run on Railway, we recommend you to:

-1. Deploy your project with the Trial or Hobby plan
+1. Deploy your project with the [Trial](/reference/pricing/free-trial) or Hobby plan
 2. Allow it to run for one week
 3. Check your Estimated Usage in the [Usage Section](https://railway.app/account/usage) of your account

 Keeping it running for one week allows us to rack up sufficient metrics to provide you with an estimate of your usage for the current billing cycle.
 You can then use this information to extrapolate the cost you should expect.

+We are unable to give exact quotes or estimates for how much it will cost to run your app because it is highly dependent on what you're deploying.

 For a rough approximation of the cost for running your app, try our [pricing calculator](https://railway.app/pricing#usage-estimation).